 Blend the cauliflower mixture until smooth and creamy.
-Return to the pan.
+Return to the pot.
 Drain the pasta and add to the cauliflower sauce.
 Stir to coat the pasta, and then use tongs to transfer to your serving plate.
 Sprinkle with salt, pepper (if using) and fresh parsley.

 - Choose a fresh cauliflower without any obvious markings.
 Fresh produce is always best!

 - Adjust the amount of garlic and thyme to taste preference.

 - Blend the sauce quite well so that it becomes creamy and light.

 - You can use a food processor to blend, or I use a Nutribullet (less clean up!).

 - Stir the sauce through the pasta so that it is well coated.

 📋 Frequently asked questions

 I love this recipe as is, but if you want to increase the protein a little you can add soaked cashews or pistachios to the recipe.